bitwarden/dotnet-extensions/extensions/Bitwarden.Server.Sdk.Features/src/PACKAGE.md

 By default the feature flag context will be for an anonymous user.
 This doesn't allow granular targeting of feature flag values.
 To enable this you can implement your own `IContextBuilder` and register it using `services.AddContextBuilder<MyContextBuilder>()`.
-Learn more about context configuration by reading the code docs on `IContextBuilder` and reading Launch Darklys docs on [context configuration](https://launchdarkly.com/docs/sdk/features/context-config#expand-net-server-side-code-sample).
+Learn more about context configuration by reading the code docs on `IContextBuilder` and reading Launch Darkly's docs on [context configuration](https://launchdarkly.com/docs/sdk/features/context-config#expand-net-server-side-code-sample).

 ### OnFeatureCheckFailed